 - You’ll need to schedule regular grooming appointments.
 Professionals can keep their adorable fur in maintenance and also make sure no mating takes place.
 We recommend this take place once a month.

 - Plan to brush your friend at least once a day, so no stubborn knots take root.

 A Guide to the 13 Different Types of Teddy Bear Dogs

 In order for you to pick the best breed for you and your family, you’ll need to do extensive research on the different combinations of these dogs.
 Keep in mind that these mixes usually inherit the same health problems and characteristics from their parents, so it’s essential to choose wisely.

 Zuchon Teddy Bear Dog

 Zuchon is the most common Teddy Bear Dog, this breed is part Bichon Frise and part Shih Tzu.
-Their life expectancy is 15 years, and they’re one the healthier combinations.
+Their life expectancy is 15 to 18 years, and they’re one the healthier combinations.